Income tax implications on Demat Account?

 Tax on gains made in the short term

-A flat 15% securities transaction tax (STT) applies on gains made on short-term capital assets as per the current Income Tax rules.
-In instances wherein STT does not apply, the capital gain made by you over the short-term is clubbed with your total taxable income.
-Further tax calculation is done as per the income tax slab that you fall under.
+Any profit that you earn by selling shares, debentures, bonds, mutual funds etc within one year of their purchase, is considered as a short-term capital gain.
+This is liable to a flat 15% securities transaction tax (STT) under the Income Tax Act.
+In instances wherein STT does not apply, the capital gain made by you over the short term is clubbed with your total taxable income.
+Further tax calculation is done as per your eligible income tax slab.

 Tax on profits made over a longer term

-A capital asset that you hold for a period of more than a year is classified as a long-term capital asset.
+A capital asset that you hold for more than a year is classified as a long-term capital asset.
 A gain made by you on the sale of such a long-term capital asset is termed as long-term capital gain (LTCG).
-Just like tax on capital gains made over the short-term as explained above, longer term capital gains are also taxed as per Income Tax regulations.
+Just like a tax on capital gains made over the short-term as explained above, longer-term capital gains are also taxed as per Income Tax regulations.

-Now that you know how your investments in a Demat account can be taxed, you can take advantage of the benefits of operating the account while also being aware of taxation.
-If you want to claim tax deduction and increase your savings, you can consider investing in a Unit linked investment plan (ULIP) or Equity linked Savings scheme (ELSS) of a mutual fund.
+Armed with this information, you can take advantage of the benefits of operating the account while also being aware of taxation.
+If you want to claim a tax deduction and increase your savings, you can consider investing in a Unit linked investment plan (ULIP) or Equity-linked Savings Scheme (ELSS) of a mutual fund

-Both of these can help you save upto Rs 1.5 lakh in a financial year.
-While maturity amount of a ULIP is also tax exempt, the long-term capital gains on ELSS funds are taxed only if they exceed Rs 1 lakh.
-If you do not have a demat account already, consider opening one.
-Choose an IIFL demat and Trading account which helps your earnings grow securely as you create wealth for your future.
+They can help you save up to Rs 1.5 lakh in a financial year.
+While the maturity amount of a ULIP is also tax-exempt, the long-term capital gains on ELSS funds are taxed only if they exceed Rs 1 lakh.